dezoito/dezoito.github.io/_posts/2024-03-28-Testing-multiple-LLMs.md

 > _I want to use LLMs to generate RPG scripts, **which model** should I use?_

-Those types of questions are pretty common in forums where Large Language Models are discussed, and - most of the time - the users making such inquiries receive good advice, but when you need to compare different (perhaps similar) models, the process can **take a lot of effort**, and the **results can remain inconclusive**.
+Users making such inquiries can usually receive good advice, but when you need to compare different (perhaps similar) models, the process can **take a lot of effort**, and the **results can remain inconclusive**.

 In this article we explore some ways to automate the process, **testing several models in a single operation**, visually inspecting results and comparing data such as **generated tokens** and **thoroughput**.